Skip to main content

 Estimated home price

-Every result below is assumption-driven: change inputs and the affordable price moves.
-Stress-test or the output can mislead you into a number you cannot close or live with.
 This is the home price that fits your target monthly payment based on the assumptions you entered.
 It is not a lender approval amount and not a target to max out on.
-If you want a safer range, run conservative presets until the payment still feels livable with reserves intact.
+Run conservative presets until the payment still feels livable with reserves intact.

 Cash to close

-Cash to close is usually where buyers get surprised—this is where deals fall apart after contract.
+Cash to close is usually where buyers get surprised — this is where deals fall apart after contract.
 This tool estimates down payment, typical purchase closing costs, and a simple prepaid buffer.
 Adjust assumptions to match reality.
 This is not a Loan Estimate and does not include lender credits, points, full escrow funding, or title variations.

-Florida costs matter early
+Carrying costs matter early

 Get my mortgage strategy

-- Lock a comfortable payment range—not the top of what you might get approved for
+• Lock a comfortable payment range — not the top of what you might get approved for

-- Pressure test taxes, insurance, and MI so you do not overextend on carrying costs
+• Pressure-test taxes, insurance, and MI so you do not overextend on carrying costs

-- Build cash to close that survives real lender numbers, not best-case inputs
+• Build cash to close that survives real lender numbers, not best-case inputs

-Home affordability questions
+Home affordability calculator questions

 How much house can I afford per month

 A better question is what monthly payment you can carry without stressing your budget or draining reserves.
-This calculator starts with your target all in payment and estimates a home price from your assumptions.
-Most people confuse approval with comfort—plan for the payment you want to live with, not the ceiling a lender might show.
+This calculator starts with your target all-in payment and estimates a home price from your assumptions.
+Most people confuse approval with comfort — plan for the payment you want to live with, not the ceiling a lender might show.

 Is affordability the same as what I get approved for

 No. Approval follows underwriting guidelines and verified facts.
 Affordability is personal: lifestyle, savings, and tolerance when taxes or insurance jump.
-Many buyers stay well under max approval; that is often the financially sane move.
+Many buyers stay well under max approval — that is often the financially sane move.

 Is this calculator a Loan Estimate